Pilea cadierei

-Pilea cadierei, the aluminium plant or watermelon pilea, is a species of flowering plant in the nettle family Urticaceae, native to China (provinces of Guizhou and Yunnan) and Vietnam.
+Pilea cadierei (or the aluminium plant or watermelon pilea) is a species of flowering plant in the nettle family Urticaceae.
+The species is endemic to the southern Chinese provinces of Guizhou and Yunnan, as well as Vietnam.
 The specific epithet cadierei refers to the 20th-century botanist R.P.
 Cadière.
-It has gained the Royal Horticultural Society's Award of Garden Merit.
+P. cadierei has earned the Royal Horticultural Society's Award of Garden Merit for its hardiness and reliability as a houseplant.
+In warmer countries, usually within USDA zones 8-12, the plant may be grown outside year-round as a perennial, either in-ground or contained, and pruned about 50% during the autumn (or whenever blooming concludes).